Cape Dutch Domestic Interior

 Victorian Drawing Room

-The Village Museum in Stellenbosch offers a journey through layers of South African history, presenting preserved and reconstructed houses that reflect the lives of those who shaped the town from the late seventeenth century onward.
-Its significance lies in the way it brings domestic spaces into focus, showing how architecture, furnishings, and everyday objects reveal the cultural interplay of Dutch, French Huguenot, and local traditions.
+The Village Museum in Stellenbosch leads visitors through layers of South African history, with preserved and reconstructed houses showing how the town evolved from the late seventeenth century onward.
+Domestic spaces take centre stage: architecture, furnishings, and everyday objects reveal the cultural interplay of Dutch, French Huguenot, and local traditions, and how European influences met African landscapes.